wa7nwp/nwp2019/19301_suggestions/19314_ham_mesh_home_lab.md

 + Set computer to use DHCP and unplug and replug Ethernet to get new IP address.
 Or enter 192.168.1.20

 ## Configure Node
-+ log in to the NOBOOT page.
++ log in to the NOBOOT page. user = ‘root’ password = ‘hsmm’
 + set name - **callsign-something**
 + set password and password verification
 + save changes and reboot